Christian Kabasele: Watford

 On 1 July 2016, Kabasele signed for Premier League side Watford for a reported £5.8 million, signing a five–year contract.
 Upon joining the club, he was given a number twenty–seven shirt.

 However, Kabasele's absent in the first two league matches led to a transfer speculation that Udinese was making a move for him.
 Amid to the transfer move, he made his Watford debut, starting the whole game and playing 120 minutes, as the club lost 2–1 against Gillingham in the second round of the League Cup.
 Four days later on 27 August 2016, Kabasele made his league debut for Watford, starting a match and playing 52 minutes before being substituted, in a 3–1 loss against Arsenal.
 By the end of August, he ended up staying at the after Manager Walter Mazzarri wanted to keep him at the club.
 Since joining Watford, Kabasele found himself out of the starting eleven, due to competitions in the centre–backs and his own injury concern.
 He scored his first goal for Watford in a 3–1 defeat to West Bromwich Albion on 3 December 2016.
 Following the injury of Nordin Amrabat, Kabasele started in the right midfield position and played the whole game, in a 2–0 loss against Stoke City on 3 January 2017.
 He then scored his second goal for the club, in a 2–0 win against Burton Albion in the first round of the FA Cup.
-Kabasele started in the next two matches, playing in the right–midfield position, including scoring against Bournemouth on 21 January 2017.
+Kabasele started in the next two matches, playing in the right–midfield position, and scored against AFC Bournemouth on 21 January 2017.
 However, he was plagued by injuries for the next three months.
-It wasn't until on 8 April 2017 Kabasele returned from injury, coming on as an 84th-minute substitute, in a 4–0 loss against Tottenham Hotspur.
+Kabasele returned from injury on 8 April 2017 as a late substitute in a 4–0 loss against Tottenham Hotspur.
 But his return was short–lived when he suffered an injury and substituted in the 37th minute, in a 1–0 loss against Everton on 12 May 2017.
-At the end of the 2016–17 season, Kabasele made eighteen appearances and scoring three times in all competitions.
+Kabasele made 18 appearances and scored three times in all competitions during the season.